Chiffon Dior: Hi Miss Understood! I’m thrilled to be speaking to a drag icon such as yourself! How is your summer going?

 MU: We started out by providing drag performers for private events.
 Eventually we came to specialize in all sorts of elaborately costumed performers.
 It all basically comes from a drag queen sense of style and design.
 Our female showgirls know how to double up their lashes and glitter their lips!

-CD: If a show like Drag Race had actually been on in the early nineties, how do you think it would have been received?
-Fan votes aside, how do you think you would have done?
-Of the girls who are left (RuPaul, Lady Bunny, Jackie Beat, Coco Peru, Jimmy James, Charles Busch, Lady Chablis, Candis Cayne, Varla Jean Merman, Sherry Vine, Frank Marino, Lypsinka, Joey Arias and Hedda Lettuce) , assuming this were a real show, who do you think would be the favorites to win?
-Who do you think would be underrated or overlooked by fans that would be tough in a competition like this?
+CD: If a show like Drag Race had actually been on in the early nineties, how do you think it would have been received and how do you think you would have done against icons from that point in time like RuPaul, Lady Bunny, Jackie Beat, Coco Peru, Jimmy James, Charles Busch, Lady Chablis, Candis Cayne, Varla Jean Merman, Sherry Vine, Frank Marino, Lypsinka, Joey Arias and Hedda Lettuce?

 MU: It’s difficult to say.
 While I absolutely love Drag Race it’s really not a place where performers get to do their act.
 It’s like asking how Lypsinka would score in a three-legged race at the mother-daughter picnic.
 Who knows?
 I probably would never have entered.
 I never enjoyed competing.
 Our East Village drag scene wasn’t about pageants and contests, we just put on fun shows together.

 CD: You recently started a really cute page called, “Real People With Drag Queen Names”.
 How did that come about?
 Do you have any other projects you’re working on?